Does alcohol cause cancer?

 Is binge drinking worse for me?

-Are there any health benefits of drinking alcohol?
+Are there any health benefits from drinking alcohol?

-For more information on keeping your heart healthy visit the British Heart Foundation’s website.
+For more information about alcohol and heart health visit the British Heart Foundation’s website.

 Is it worse if I drink and smoke?

 Drinking alcohol is worse for you if you smoke.
 This is because tobacco and alcohol work together to cause much more damage to cells.
 This increases the risk of cancer.